-When recently approached by a regional bus company to help it shift its entire fleet from diesel to electric and other low-emission buses, EBP drafted a plan for the phased purchase of new vehicles until the year 2035.
-In parallel, we also coordinated the efforts to introduce the necessary charging infrastructure with the local energy utility.
+When recently approached by the regional bus company Engadin Bus to help it shift its entire fleet from diesel to electric and other low-emission buses, EBP drafted a plan for the phased purchase of new vehicles until the year 2035.
+In parallel, we also coordinated the introduction of the necessary charging infrastructure with the local energy utility St. Moritz Energie.

 The introduction of electric buses in towns and cities across Switzerland is expected to increase in the near future as more municipalities seek to reduce carbon emissions, lower noise pollution, and improve energy efficiency.
 In contrast to cities, however, Swiss mountain regions with their tourist economies face additional challenges when it comes to electrifying bus fleets: